-But you can meet people online too.
-Look for relevant groups on Facebook and LinkedIn and themed hashtag hours on Twitter.
+Online networking events, like those listed on EventBrite, are also increasing.
+You can also ook for relevant groups on Facebook and LinkedIn and themed hashtag hours on Twitter.
 In other sectors, you might find forums or discussions on Reddit.
 Anywhere your prospects meet to talk shop is somewhere you should be.

 At first, sign up and listen.
 Try to identify the best prospects in the conversation, and what their challenges are.